University of Southampton

 Microsoft Teams Softphone – Support and FAQs

-This article guides you setting up Microsoft Softphone and gives you information on using it from your device.
+This article guides you in setting up Microsoft Softphone and gives you information on using it from your device.

 Before the move to Softphone